OpenAI's Sam Altman Is Ready for His Second Act at Microsoft

 Altman’s move to Microsoft capped a whipsaw weekend that began Friday with the co-founder and CEO of OpenAI being ousted by the board, attempts to retain him and finally the move to the world’s No. 2 most valuable company, which already had invested $13 billion in OpenAI.

-The dizzying unfolding of events has left executives in the ad industry pondering the implications for the market dominance of search engines.
+The dizzying unfolding of events has left executives in the ad industry pondering the implications of the market dominance of search engines.

 A potential shift by Microsoft from a GPT-powered model to an internal technology might hinder the tech giant’s standing in the AI race.
 This move could prove advantageous to rival Google, potentially granting it a speed-to-market edge due to its in-house tech development.